Official Website for Rabbi Yitz Miller, Penicillin for Injustice & Wicked Awesome Dad

 As Yitz accompanied Jacob to Boston for a post-hurricanes, post-COVID “gap year,” Jacob crafted his AI-inspired application essay: “The Question is NOT ‘WHAT is Intelligence,’ the True Question is ‘WHY is Intelligence?’”
 Jacob concluded: “the whole endeavor is academic…we miss the connection between understanding and possibility, unless we catalyze our intelligence through the prism of kindness.”
 Jacob partially attributed these insights to a Heschel quote, “When I was young, I admired clever people, now that I am wiser, I admire kind people,” which had lived for a decade in the signature line of Yitz’s email.

 Reading Jacob’s words, Yitz concluded he needn’t worry whether Jacob had inherited the hereditary moral grandeur and spiritual audacity.
-Yitz also launched ThePrismOfKindness.com—advocating for human awareness in the AI era, and WickedAwesomeDad.org—advocating for single fathers and integrity in fatherhood.
+Yitz launched ThePrismOfKindness.com in Jacob’s honor (advocating for human awareness in the AI era), and WickedAwesomeDad.org—advocating for single fathers and integrity in fatherhood; the latter endeavor’s success called Yitz (joyfully) back into counseling…though with men, this time around…as brothers in his men’s circles asked for guidance becoming WickedAwesomeMen, WickedAwesomeDads, WickedAwesomeHusbands, and WickedAwesomeBoyfriends.

-Rabbi Miller is a member of the Washington DC Bar, working as a civil rights attorney and running Flagship Vacation Properties.
-Yitz resides alongside Boston Commons, enjoys daily walks on The Freedom Trail through the saplings of American Revolution with his apartment-sized dog “Bingo,” while finding ever-more ways to live the Talmudic Rabbis’ mandate: “It is not upon you to finish the work, but neither are you free to desist from it.”[1]
+When not fueling his own personal growth through his love of travel, Yitz resides alongside Boston Commons, enjoys daily walks on The Freedom Trail through the saplings of American Revolution with his apartment-sized dog “Bingo,” fueling his classical music and Broadway passions walking to the BSO or any of Boston’s theaters, while finding ever-more ways to live the Talmudic Rabbis’ mandate: “It is not upon you to finish the work, but neither are you free to desist from it.”[1]

 [1] Mishna, Pirke Avot (The Ethics of the Ancestors), 2:16